Choosing Toys to Delight Your Grasping and Giggling 3-6 month olds

 Once their little hands are big enough, these Mobi Wooshlz Bath Shakers were great to introduce--and we continued to use them even as they were older babies, when you teach them to hold two objects at the same time and tap them together, and as you teach the word "ball".

-One last thing--this was the age where I used a laundry basket as a place to play and learn to sit up......I placed a blanket all around them to help them stay steady, and tossed in a few small toys, and could take them from room to room as I worked around the house and they stayed entertained!
+One last idea--this was the age where I used a laundry basket as a place to play and learn to sit up......I placed a blanket all around them to help them stay steady, and tossed in a few small toys, and could take them from room to room as I worked around the house and they stayed entertained!